 Depending on the type of public water system, EPA has established national standards for allowable contamination levels, testing procedures, and treatment processes.
 Certain pollutants can produce water, which is a necessity for life, extremely dangerous, and federal and state regulations are there to protect it.
 If your drinking water has been contaminated or has come into contact with contaminated water from another source, you have the ability to recover damages in the event of an injury.

 How has local contamination affected you?Complete the following form and our staff will contact you to discuss your case.

 Symptoms of water contamination

 Symptoms of exposure to water that has been contaminated may include the following:

 - Developmental disorders

-If you or your loved one have been in contact with water that has been contaminated and suffered either an injury or illness, contact the Raimondo Law Firm for a free consultation.
-You may be eligible to obtain compensation for your medical costs.
+If you or your loved one have been in contact with contaminated water and suffered an injury or illness, contact The Raimondo Law Firm for a free consultation.
+You may be eligible for compensation for your medical costs.